Offer Request Form

 All SHIKARI® ELISA kits are suitable for biosimilar work.

-All SHIKARI® ELISA kits are produced under ISO 13485 quality system and have CE IVD mark.
+All SHIKARI® ELISA kits are produced under ISO 13485 quality system.

 Required Volume (µl) 20